-Saleyha co-presents the hit BBC Two health series, Trust Me I'm a Doctor.
-She has also presented The Truth About Fat for BBC One along with a BBC One programme, Fast Tales about Ramadan.
-She regularly reports for The One Show on BBC One and also co-presented a BBC Two Horizon special on the Longitude Prize.
+Saleyha regularly reports for The One Show on BBC One.
+Saleyha has also presented the hit BBC Two health series, Trust Me I'm a Doctor, The Truth About Fat for BBC One along with, Fast Tales about Ramadan also for BBC One and a BBC Two Horizon special on the Longitude Prize.

 After passing out of the Royal Military Academy Sandhurst, Saleyha joined the Royal Army Medical Corps, where she led her troop on an operational tour of Bosnia.
 It was there that Saleyha was inspired by the work of military doctors and applied to study medicine.
-Her medical and military background form the inspiration for her media work to date and she recently presented a special report for Newsnight on Army medical preparations for battleground theatres and a BBC Inside Out special on troops returning from service in Afghanistan.
+Her medical and military background form the inspiration for her media work to date including reports for Newsnight on Army medical preparations for battleground theatres and a BBC Inside Out special on troops returning from service in Afghanistan.

 Saleyha left the Army in 2000 and settled into being a medical student and also returned to journalism.